ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### GraphQL Tool

 - Introduced the Ballerina GraphQL tool, which will make it easy for you to generate a client in Ballerina given the GraphQL schema (SDL) and GraphQL queries.
 Ballerina Swan Lake supports the GraphQL specification [October 2021 edition](https://spec.graphql.org/October2021/).
-For more details, see [graphql-tools](https://github.com/ballerina-platform/graphql-tools/blob/main/README.md).
+For more information, see [Ballerina GraphQL support](http://ballerina.io/learn/ballerina-graphql-support/) and [Graphql CLI documentation](http://ballerina.io/learn/cli-documentation/graphql/#graphql-to-ballerina).

 #### Improvements